cuperdino/Aimless/README.md

 There are some checks happening when importing data from the server, which will not allow for overwriting of local todos with remote changes, if the local ones are not synchronized.
 Additionally, I only consider items whose deletion status is `notDeleted` (see next section for more info), all other items are not a part of this synchronization process.

+Additionally, this synchronization mechanism assumes that the server handles merge conflicts that might occur when performing a POST request to the remote server.

 ## Synchronization of deleted items
 With regards to deletions, there is a seperate synchronization happening.
 Each item can be in three different deletion states:
 1. `notDeleted`
 2. `deletionPending`
 3. `deleted`

 The first state, `notDeleted`, is self-explanitory.
 The item is not deleted, and is a 'regular' item.
 This item can change its state to a `deletionPending` item if a user performs a delete action on it.
 The `deletionPending` state is when an item is temporary deleted and moved to the 'Recently deleted' screen.
 On this screen, the item can either be restored, which will set its state back to `notDeleted` or permanently deleted, which will set its state to `deleted`.
 When the state is `deleted` the item will be permanently deleted in the next sync cycle.

+Note, that since the server is a test server, the item is not actually deleted there, and might re-appear if you were to import the data from remote.

 ### The strategy:
 The synchronization strategy for deleted items is as follows: